 Visiting Petra From Egypt

 Alternatively, our combined Egypt and Jordan Tours are a great choice.
-These are also very popular because you get to see the very best of Egypt as well as other fascinating Jordanian attractions, including the Rose City of Petra.
+These are also very popular because you get to see the very best of Egypt as well as some of the best and most fascinating attractions in Jordan, including the Rose City of Petra.